 Website readability goes beyond the reading level of your written content.
 Notably, readability is also determined by the color, font, and spacing you use to present your text.
 While this is a feature you will probably be able to edit, having a theme with poor readability can hurt your website’s success.

-A good website design theme will make every piece of content easy to read and understand.
+TRY FOR FREE A good website design theme will make every piece of content easy to read and understand.
 The colors, spacing, and text size you use should help the user interact with your website.
 A website theme that fails to be readable loses the audience it’s meant to attract.

 16. Mobile-friendliness of Website Design Theme

 The way your website looks and works will change drastically when it’s accessed through a mobile device.
 Thus, the change in screen size is so drastic that optimizing a website for mobile devices is almost like building a second website.

 TRY FOR FREE This is why the mobile-friendliness of your website theme is so important.
 With most internet usage coming from mobile devices, you need a website theme that is fully optimized for smartphone users.
 Fail to meet these criteria, and you might lose a significant part of your target audience.

 Speed is a significant factor in how your audience uses and stays on your website.
 This means that if your website is slow to load, your users will quickly lose patience and leave.
 When it comes to website themes, not all are built the same way.